 The record for the tallest Great Dane went to Zeus, who measured a staggering 111cm at the withers and came in at around 70kg.

-233 Great Danes have been registered with the UK Kennel Club in Q2 2022.
+233 Great Danes were registered with the UK Kennel Club in Q2 2022.
 This number is up from last year at the same time.
 Overall, 865 Great Danes were registered in 2022, which is actually less than in 2021.

 The first thing to be prepared for is regular drips of drooling drops flying about.
 Always have a dribble towel with you.
 Their loose and square muzzles are very much slobber magnets.

-Great Danes thrive living with their family and bond with all members.
+Great Danes thrive living with their family and bonding with all members.
 They love physical contact and need it desperately.
-This is not a dog that can be left alone for long hours due to its sensitive and gentle nature.
-Cuddle time on the sofa is where they feel the happiest.
+This dog cannot be left alone for long hours due to its sensitive and gentle nature.
+Cuddle time on the sofa is when they feel the happiest.
 Be prepared that the Great Dane will take up a lot more space than you.
 In the comfort of their home, they’re calm and mellow dogs.
 To own one of those dogs, it’s crucial to be at home most of the time.

 As with all dogs, puppyhood is a challenging time.
 But because Great Danes are growing quicker and stronger than other breeds, destructive chewing can take a toll on your home interior.
 We are referring to the ming vases mentioned above.

 Training should start as early as possible.
-A good breeder would have potentially already started the training after 4 weeks.
+A good breeder would have potentially already started the training after four weeks.

 Obedience training is also very important due to their sheer size.
 You want your Dane to follow your commands with no hesitation.
 Here, calm and consistent training is the key to success.
 The biggest challenge will be their sensitivity.
 Yelling and disciplining them harshly can make Great Danes depressed.
 Their nature is in such opposition to their size that it’s astonishing.